FloraCanou/musescore-n-tet-plugins/README.md

 Spaces/newlines can be placed before or after the dots to improve readability.

-*For example:*
+For example:
 Ab-down major in ups-and-downs mode can be denoted like this: `.#v.#v.#v.v.v.v.v` representing the key signature of F#v, C#v, G#v, D#v, Av, Ev, Bv.

 For a meantone-ish sound, this: `.#v.#v.#v.v.d.d.d` representing the key signature of F#v, C#v, G#v, D#v, Ad, Ed, Bd.

-*IMPORTANT!* Following a custom key signature, should there be a modulation to any standard key signature, it is still necessary to reset the custom key signature to the default, that is, `.......`.
+**Important:** Following a custom key signature, should there be a modulation to any standard key signature, it is still necessary to reset the custom key signature to the default, that is, `.......`.
 Otherwise, the previous custom key signature would still be in effect, as it is being overridden.
 Regular and custom key signatures are not compatible with each other.